Trees are supposed to provide our homes with shade and beauty. But what happens when their roots start to grow out of control?

 Big roots can be a real problem for homeowners.
 Tree roots can cause damage to your foundation, sidewalks, and other parts of your property.
 If you have large tree roots on your property, it is important that you get them removed right away.

 However, if you are not careful, you could kill your tree along with the roots.
 We’ll explain the best way to remove big roots from your yard and keep them from causing any more trouble in the future.
-Or if the job is too big to handle on your own, you can give us a call at David Tree Service.
+Or if the job is too big to handle on your own, you can give us a call at United Tree Care.

 When To Remove a Tree Root